jerojasro/vero4karu.github.io/source/_posts/2016-10-27-how-to-upload-a-file-to-amazon-s3-and-generate-a-pre-signed-url.markdown

 from boto3.session import Session from boto3 import client

-# Create a file, for examampla, a XLS workbook.
+# Create a file, for example, an Excel document.
 xls = xlwt.Workbook()
 ws = xls.add_sheet('A Test Sheet')
 ws.write(0, 0, 1234.56)